-If you need to transport or ship your LDM-256:
+If you need to transport or ship your line driver:

 - Package it carefully.
-We recommend that you use the original container. - Before you ship the LDM-256 for repair or return, contact Black Box to get a Return Authorization (RA) number.
+We recommend that you use the original container. - If you are shipping the line driver for repair, make sure you include its power cord.
+If you are returning the LDM-MR256, make sure you include its manual as well.
+Before you ship, contact Black Box to get a Return Authorization (RA) number.